paulgramlich/aiforgood_patientclustering/README.md

-# AI FOR GOOD: Patient clustering with VAE-SOM and DPSOM
+# AI FOR GOOD: Patient clustering with VAE-SOM
 ### Felix Steckenbiller & Paul Gramlich - Ludwig-Maximilians-Universität München

-This project contains the application of a new approach (SOM-VAE and DPSOM) to patient clustering.
+This project contains the application of a new approach (SOM-VAE) to patient clustering.
+In comparison, we use a baseline k-means and a more advanced SOM (DPSOM) model.

 ### Dataset